 Who processes your personal data...

 Domori is the data controller for domori.com users.
-This means that we decide how your data is processed, what for, what instruments are used, and how it is protected.
+This means that we decide how your data is processed, what for, what tools are used, and how it is protected.

-Domori uses Squarespace for our web and e-commerce platform, and Stripe and PayPal as payment gateways.
+Domori uses Prestashop as our web and e-commerce platform, and Stripe and PayPal as payment gateways.
 These third-party services collaborate with Domori to collect and analyse your data in order to carry out the processes you start when browsing our site and making purchases.

-We invite you to visit the sites of Squarespace Inc., Stripe Inc. and PayPal Inc. to view their privacy policies.
+Please visit the Prestashop, Stripe Inc. and PayPal Inc. sites to view their privacy policies:

 Your personal data will not be disclosed to third parties for purposes not permitted by law or without your express consent.